Geneva, Alabama: History

 In late December 1862, the stern-wheel steamship Bloomer was in port on the Choctawhatchee River in Geneva.
 She was captured by a group of Union troops from the 91st New York Volunteers led by Lieutenant James H. Stewart.
 The Bloomer was then taken to Pensacola, Florida.

-On March 10, 2009, in the Alabama towns of Kinston, Samson and Geneva, Michael McLendon went on a shooting rampage, killing ten people and wounding six more before committing suicide.
+On March 10, 2009, in the Alabama towns of Kinston, Samson, and Geneva, a man named Michael Kenneth McLendon, twenty eight, of Coffee County, committed a deadly rampage in the area. utilizing a semi-automatic rifle, a shotgun and a revolver, McLendon's spree resulted in the murder of 10 people, as well as the injury of 6 individuals.

+The town suffered extensive damage from an EF2 tornado on January 25, 2026.

 Geography

-Geneva is located south of the center of Geneva County at (31.038181, -85.876677), at the confluence of the Pea River with the Choctawhatchee River.
+Geneva is located south of the center of Geneva County at the confluence of the Pea River with the Choctawhatchee River.
 Alabama State Route 52 passes through the city north of downtown, leading northeast 11 mi to Hartford and northwest 12 mi to Samson.
 Dothan is 34 mi to the northeast via Route 52.
 Alabama State Route 27 passes through the center of Geneva, leading north 22 mi to Enterprise and southwest 5 mi to the Florida border.

 According to the U.S. Census Bureau, the city has a total area of 41.6 km2, of which 41.1 km2 is land and 0.5 km2, or 1.17%, is water.
 The Choctawhatchee River forms the eastern border of the city, flowing south to Choctawhatchee Bay in Florida, which enters the Gulf of Mexico at Destin.

+Climate

+The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
+According to the Köppen Climate Classification system, Geneva has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Geneva was 107 F on August 14, 1954, while the coldest temperature recorded was -3 F on February 13, 1899.